Ingestion Controls

 Traffic breakdown

-The Traffic Breakdown column breaks down the destination of all traces originating from the service.
+The Traffic Breakdown column breaks down the destination of all traces starting from the service.
 It gives you an estimate of the share of traffic that is ingested and dropped, and for which reasons.

 Traffic breakdown of trace ingestion